startandroid/dialoghelper/README.md

 # Dialog Helper

-A small library that helps you to create a simple android dialog and handle results.
+A small kotlin library that helps you to create a simple android dialog and handle results.

 Features:
 - can handle results even after screen rotation